jstanle0/startup/README.md

-# Your startup name here
+# Shoot for the Stars

 [My Notes](notes.md)

-Shoot for the Stars - A goal-based self motivation website
+A goal-based self motivation website

 > [!NOTE]